Estimation of Specific Parameters#

 Estimation of Single Specific Parameter

-This chapter focuses on the estimation of key parameters, including amplitude, phase, time of arrival (delay), and frequency.
+This chapter addresses the estimation of several critical signal parameters, such as amplitude, phase, time of arrival (delay), and frequency.
+It explores both the estimation of individual parameters and the simultaneous estimation of multiple parameters in considerable detail.

-The Cramér-Rao bound is derived, expressed in terms of the Fisher information matrix, whose inverse provides insights into the covariance elements of the estimators.
+The Cramér-Rao bound is derived and expressed in terms of the Fisher information matrix.
+By inverting this matrix, one obtains the covariance elements associated with the estimators, providing a fundamental performance benchmark.

 Estimation of Multiple Parameters